stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 This is the list of what has changed since the first Alpha version of Duik Bassel (16)

+## 16.2.15

+#### Fixes

+- Fixed the [IK/FK Switch](ik-fk-switch.md) with extracted controllers.

+#### Improvements

+- The way the expressions are built internally has been changed to ease future improvements in Duik.
+This should not change anything for the user, but as it's an important change, it's worth knowing and may temporarily introduce some bugs.

 ## 16.2.14

 #### Fixes